ArTemmey/ui-generator/README.md

     myText='@{"Hello world!"}' />
 ```

 As you can see, the codes for the Fragment and for the View are completely identical.
+You do not need to write View and Fragment classes at all, they are generated automatically.

 **The single rule is:** create a class inherited from `ComponentScheme`, specify the super component as the first type argument, ViewModel as the second and mark this class with `MakeComponent` annotation.
 Then mark with `Prop` annotation those properties that may come from the parent component (the properties must be vars).
 An argument will be generated for the Fragment, and a binding adapter for the View.
 Then build the project and use generated classes.